kireetigupta/kireetiboorla.github.io/_posts/2018-03-18-tensorflow.md

 ---
 layout: post
 title: "TensorFlow"
+category: concepts
 ---
 ### Basic of Tensorflow
 Tensor flow is a low level neural network framework.
 It is used as base for higher level libs like Keras etc.
 Dev and running env differ for Tensorflow.
 Trained modles can be run anywhere.

 ### Session
 Session is an object used to build neural graphs and train.
 Note: include the session image. (git commit)

 ### TensorBoard
 Used to visualize the graph's learning.

 ### Example: adding two numbers.
 ```python
 x=tf.placeholder(tf.float32,name="x")
 y=tf.placeholder(tf.float32,name="y")